 The focal length is the functional distance between the front of the lens and its focal plane.
 It affects the perspective and angle of view of coverage (for example, a focal length for a 16mm lens will show a much wider frame than a 200mm lens).
-The 70-200mm lens can change its focal length by rotating the zoom ring.
-Lenses allow you to change the focal length by turning the zoom dial are known as variable focal length lenses or zoom lenses.
+The above SIGMA 70-200mm lens can change its focal length by rotating the zoom ring.
+Lenses that allow you to change the focal length by turning this ring are known as variable focal length lenses or, simply, zoom lenses.
 Other lenses do not allow you to change the focal length, these are called fixed lenses, or prime lenses.

 The Aperture (F2.8)

-The f/stop, also known as the aperture, tells you how wide the lens can open.
-In lay man terms, the wider the aperture, the more light it lets in and the shallower the depth of field.
+The F-stop, also known as the aperture, tells you how wide the lens can open.
+In layman’s terms, the wider the aperture, the more light it lets in and the shallower the depth of field.
 The smaller the aperture, the less light it lets in and the deeper the depth of field.

 However, the aperture has a secondary use.
 When this window is wide open, something changes in the depth of field… it gets more shallow.
 Depth of field is how much of your image is in focus.
 A deep depth of field indicates that both the foreground, subject, and background are in focus (and not blurred).
 A shallow depth of field is when just the subject is in focus and everything else blurs away.

-Name Variations: 100-400mm F5-6.3 Contemporary.
-When there are two apertures given, this is a variable-aperture zoom lens showing the maximum aperture at the widest and longest focal lengths.
+When there are a range of apertures given, this is a variable-aperture zoom lens showing the maximum aperture at the widest and longest focal lengths.

-The first acronym you’ll find on a Sigma lens is its frame size.
+The first acronym you’ll find on a SIGMA lens is its frame size.
 The frame size on a lens tells you what kind of camera the lens was intended for.
-In SIGMA, DG denotes a lens designed for a Full Frame camera and DC tells you that the lens is for a Crop Sensor camera.
-And DN denotes mirrorless camera format.
+In SIGMA terms, DG denotes a lens designed for a Full Frame camera, and DC tells you that the lens is for a Crop Sensor camera.

 Now you may be thinking, what happens if I put a full frame lens on a crop sensor camera?